cothromachd/storehouse-rest-api/README.txt

-This REST API implements a system of interaction with your storehouse.
+This API implements a system of interaction with your storehouse.
 It can register a new item, change its state, and delete it.

 Little guide of usage: